 We recognise our obligations (as below) under the Sex Discrimination Act, The Equal Pay Act, Article 119 of the Treaty of Rome, The Race Relations Act, The Employment Equality (Sexual Orientation) Regulations 2003 and The Employment Equality (Religion or Beliefs) Regulations 2003, the Employment Equality (Age) Regulations 2006, and The Codes of Practice published by the Equal Opportunities Commission, the Commission for Racial Equality and the European Commission.
-We aim to eliminate:
+We aim to have no:

-a) Discrimination on the grounds of sex or marital status and for the promotion of equal opportunity in employment
+a) Discrimination on the grounds of sex or marital status

 c) Discrimination in pay between men and women who do the same work, or work of a similar nature or work of equal value